country-regions/react-country-region-selector/README.md

 }
 ```

+Generally you don't need `CountryRegionData`, but should you need it, the raw data is accessible like in the above example.

 <a name="options"></a>
 ### Options

-These are the attributes that can be explicitly passed to the two components. _Note: any other arbitrary attributes will be
+These are the attributes that can be passed to the two components. _Note: any other attributes that aren't
-added to the actual DOM element._
+specified here will be added directly to the `<select>` DOM element._

 ```<CountryDropdown />```